soffes/blog/published/2009-06-06-why-i-do-not-profit-share/why-i-do-not-profit-share.markdown

 ---
-title: Why I Do Not Profit Share
+tags:
-categories: freelance
+- freelance
 ---

+# Why I Do Not Profit Share

 As a freelancer, I get a lot of people pitch me ideas they want me to work on.
 On average, I get one of these ideas pitched to me every two days.
 This is great.
 I am always looking for something to work on.